zerynth/docs/docs/4zp/4ZeroBox.md

 This module exports a `FourZeroBox` class containing all the available methods for controlling onboard devices of a 4ZeroBox (e.g. leds, relays, I2C, …).

+!!! warning
-**Warning**: this library is using the Zerynth _conditional compilation_ feature.
+    This library is using the Zerynth _conditional compilation_ feature.
 This means that some of the methods documented below must be explicitly enabled in a separate configuration file called `project.yml`.

 A default configuration file is included within the examples, structured like this: